-Answers may include for example, accurate measurement of distances for movement, angles for turns, importance of the order of blocks in program, etc.
+Answers may include for example, accurate measurement of distances for movement,

 Play a Game

 The challenge today is for children to play a game of snakes and ladders using Loti-Bot's as their counters.

 Use a game mat, such as a large Snakes and Ladders Mat to set up the game.
 Children can experiment with coding Loti-Bot, changing colour and sound as their Loti-Bot moves through the game.